Updated on: August 2, 2024

 Bottom Line:

 Norton Family is ideal for large families, as it allows you to monitor an unlimited number of iOS devices.
-It also provides really good time limits, scheduling, app filtering, and web filtering.
-In addition, it has a School Time feature, accurate location tracking, YouTube search and video tracking, and uninstall protection.
-Norton Family is available as a standalone purchase or bundled with the Norton 360 Deluxe and Norton 360 Advanced subscriptions.
+It also provides really good time limits, scheduling, and web filtering.
+In addition, it has a School Time feature, accurate location tracking, and uninstall protection.
+Just note that it has some limitations on iOS that could let your kid bypass your restrictions.
+Norton Family is available as a standalone purchase or bundled with the Norton 360 Deluxe and Norton 360 Advanced plans.
 It also has a 60-day money-back guarantee.

 Read the full Norton Family review here